DanielleSpring/Final-Project/README.md

 The Sunshine list is annual list includes public sector employees in Ontario who earned over $100,000 last year.
 The list is mandated by the Public Sector Salary Disclosure Act enacted by the Ontario government under Premier Mike Harris, with the first list released in 1996.

 ### Objective:
 By analyzing public sector incomes for those employees who earned over $100,000 annually, we seek to determine if the yearly publication can be used to evaluate fairness in the Ontario workforce.
 In our analysis we will be using the data to determine trends based on salaries, gender and potentially regions (urban vs rural).
-The sunshine list does not denote gender or location therefore we will use machine learning tools to predict gender and data cleansing teachniques to identify location.
+The sunshine list does not denote gender or location therefore we will use machine learning tools to predict gender and data cleansing techniques to identify location.

 ### Why did we choose this topic?: